rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 In this day of supply chain issues and shipping delays, not to mention the fact that I had to send this tracker to nearly every corner of the globe, I needed to craft a very power-wise solution (the last thing I needed was to have the tracker go offline in the middle of the Atlantic).

-Again, the Notecard becomes invaluable here due to its [low-power hardware and power-conscious firmware](https://dev.blues.io/notecard/notecard-walkthrough/low-power-design/) (its default settings are very battery-aware).
+Again, the Notecard becomes invaluable here due to its [low-power hardware and power-conscious firmware](https://dev.blues.io/notecard/notecard-walkthrough/low-power-design/?utm_source=hackster&utm_medium=web&utm_content=globaltracker) (its default settings are very battery-aware).
 Just as important was picking the right battery.
 I went with a [fairly beefy 6600 mAh Lithium Polymer battery](https://www.adafruit.com/product/353) from Adafruit, just to be safe.

-> **NOTE:** Every country has their own unique laws and restrictions when it comes to shipping lithium-based batteries.
+> **NOTE:** Every country has their own unique laws and restrictions when it comes to shipping lithium batteries.
 As long as they are actively powering something (as is the case with a tracker) you should be fine, but you will want to check with local regulations to be sure.

 **Done and done!** The tracker is starting to come together: